Fraunhofer-AISEC/cmc/doc/run.md

 this repository.
 Paths in the configuration file can either be absolete or relative to the working directory.

-## Testtool modes
+## cmcctl commands

-The testtool can run the following commands/modes, specified via the `-mode` flag or the `mode` JSON configuration file property:
+The cmcctl can run the following commands, specified via the first parameter or the `command` JSON configuration file property:

 - **cacerts**: Retrieves the CA certificates from the EST server
 - **generate**: Generates an attestation report and stores it under the specified path